A CMOS-compatible Ising Machine with Bistable Nodes: Experimental Analysis

-To sum, we see that the room-sized machines (CIM and D-Wave) do not show any tangible advantage in solving optimization problems.
+With these caveats in mind, Table~\ref{tab:comp} shows high-level metrics; the estimated power and chip area (when applicable), the execution time (machine annealing time), and solution quality of sample designs with 2000-spins.
+The cut value itself changes a lot: some graphs have a cut value around 100, others around 2000.
+A better measure of solution quality is thus not the absolute cut value, but the \emph{distance} (how close the solution is) to the best known cut value in literature.

+\begin{enumerate} \item{\textbf{CIM comparision}}: We use CIM running graphs \emph{G22}, \emph{G39}, and \emph{K2000} as baseline because these are tested on CIM and reported (\fig 3 of reference~\cite{inagaki2016cim}).
+These graphs cannot be mapped on D-Wave.
+For other machines, we try to match CIM's solution quality and show execution time.
+We see that BRIM can obtain similar quality solutions 4 orders of magnitude faster with a power consumption about 3 orders of magnitude better. \item{\textbf{Tiny graph comparison}}: Recall that for these graphs we know the ground state solution from enumeration, and we verify that BRIM, OIM, and ASA$^U$ can reach the ground state.
+Yet, even for these tiny graphs, D-Wave does not reach the ground state, with the \emph{best} solution having an average distance of 20.
+A more detailed view of the solution quality can be seen in \fig~\ref{fig:small_graphs} showing average solutions and probabilities of going to the ground state.
+SA and BRIM can both achieve ground state often.
+But BRIM can do so with higher probability.
+These are concrete examples where the theoretical ability to reach the ground state for an Ising machine is just that: a theoretical ability. \item{\textbf{To sum}}: We see that the room-sized machines (CIM and D-Wave) do not show any tangible advantage in solving our weighted Max-Cut optimization problems.
 D-Wave can only map the smaller problems due to the connection limits.
 Even on these smaller problems, its solution quality trails behind others.
 Recall this limited connection means additional compute time to perform minor embedding, which at the moment takes $5\,s$, on average.
 CIM is less power-hungry and can map bigger problems due to its all-to-all connections.
 Nevertheless, there is no tangible advantage in any figure of merit.
 Again, these machines may (or may not) prove useful for scientific exploration and may (or may not) show some qualitative superiority at some other scale or at a future time.

 The most important take-away point is that just because the machine leverages nature to perform computation does not necessarily make it efficient.
-Much engineering diligence is needed to convert some theoretical possibilities to tangible practical benefits.
+Much engineering diligence is needed to convert some theoretical possibilities to tangible practical benefits. \end{enumerate}

+\donotshow{ The next two rows show small- and tiny-graph comparisons intended to contrast D-Wave to others.
+Here, because D-Wave's current interface allows only fixed annealing time, we use the same annealing time for all machines.
+Recall that these are the best answers in 50 runs for each.
+We see that in these cases BRIM always achieves the best result among all machines, while D-Wave does not. }